Skip to Main Content

 Best for

-Debt consolidation is best for those who struggle to handle multiple debt payments and are willing to stay committed to a repayment plan, while modifying spending behaviors.
+Debt consolidation is best for those who struggle to handle multiple debt payments and will commit to a repayment plan while modifying spending behaviors.

 Work with a credit counselor

 If a traditional credit repair company is not the right option for you, a credit counselor can be a viable alternative.
-This approach still allows a professional to do the bulk of the legwork for you.
-But you’ll also get the benefit of more attentive guidance and can be offered by nonprofits, often at no or minimal cost.
+You’ll benefit from attentive guidance from an expert.
+Nonprofits may offer credit counseling at no or minimal cost.

 Green circle with a checkmark inside